 Participant multifamily buildings: NMR selected 10 multifamily participant buildings from the program model sample for which to review building department files.
 The purpose of this review was to see the accuracy of building department data for multifamily buildings.

 Of the 60 total sites for which the team requested building department files, 37 responded with documentation.
 The remaining sites’ building departments either became unresponsive after multiple attempts or confirmed that they did not have documentation for the given address.
 Among those in which documentation was obtained, a majority of that documentation was only permits or blueprints which do not often contain meaningful information that can aid in analysis or comparisons.
 Blueprints sometimes contain assembly R-values or material types, but these are simply plans that they architect specifies based on code requirements, they do not reflect what was necessarily installed during construction.
 Types of documentation that would yield more confident results would be things like blower door test results, code compliance checklists, or HERS ratings which indicate third party verification of this information.
 These types of documents were rarely found during building department data collection.
-Due to this lack of meaningful data, results are not presented from building department data collection as sample sized would be too small to create meaningful comparisons.
+Due to this lack of meaningful data, results are not presented from building department data collection as sample sizes would be too small to create meaningful comparisons.

 Table 150:Record Availability at Building Department Sites